-EXAMPLE 2: A combination dwelling and commercial property is replaced with an owneroccupied single family residence.
+EXAMPLE 2: A combination dwelling and commercial property is replaced with an owner-occupied single family residence.
 Only the dwelling portion of the property taken shall be considered in determining the comparability and the amount of relief.
-The right to relief on the commercial portion of the property taken is waived unless replacement Category B property is acquired after the date of displacement and a timely-request is made for assessment relief.
-EXAMPLE 3: A combination dwelling and commercial property is replaced with a Category A single family residence, and later the displaced person also acquires a separate replacement Category B property.
-Pro-rata relief shall be granted on both the replacement Category A single family residence and Category B property.
+The right to relief on the commercial portion of the property taken is waived unless replacement Category B property is acquired after the date of displacement and a timely request is made for assessment relief.